Relaxation patterns and semi-Markov dynamics: Relaxation patterns

 \subsection{Relaxation patterns}

-\mmm{Meerschaert and Scheffler \cite{meertri} develop limit theory for the continuous time random walk (CTRW) model from statistical physics.
+Meerschaert and Scheffler \cite{meertri} develop limit theory for the continuous time random walk (CTRW) model from statistical physics.
 Given an iid sequence of jumps $J_n$ and an iid sequence of waiting times $W_n$, a particle jumps to location $S_n=J_1+\cdots+J_n$ at time $T_n=W_1+\cdots+W_n$.
 Given a convergent triangular array of CTRW models, they show \cite[Theorem 2.1]{meertri} that the limit process is of the form $X(L^f(t))$ where $X(t)$ is the limiting L\'evy process for the random walk of jumps, time changed by the inverse subordinator

-where $\sigma^f(t)$ is a L\'evy subordinator with Laplace exponent $f$, so that ${\mathbb E}[e^{-\phi \sigma^f(t)}]=e^{-t f(\phi)}$ for all $t\geq 0$.
 Kolokoltsov \cite{KoloCTRW} extended the model to a Markov process limit $X(t)$ by allowing the distribution of the jumps $J_n$ to vary in space.
 In both cases (under some mild conditions, see \cite[Theorem 4.1]{meertri} and \cite[Theorem 4.2]{KoloCTRW}) the probability densities $p(x,t)$ of the CTRW limit solve a governing equation